krishnakanthpps/PerfDashboard/README.md

 1. <strong>Logstach</strong> collects timestamped logs from
    <a href="#LogSources">various sources</a>, parse to filter out junk, index them, and normalize into JSON
-   in a way that's searchable.
+   in a way that's searchable in a central location.

 2. <strong>Elasticsearch</strong> indexes (inverted) nested aggregations of data in Hadoop